 Opportunities for investment growth might be hidden in plain sight

 Some types of investment opportunities are often overlooked but may offer real advantages in growing your investment portfolio to prepare for retirement and inheritance.
 Alternative private investments, such as private real estate investment trusts (REITs) and private equity growth funds, can potentially offer steady and above-average returns.
 They are generally offered exclusively to investors who meet certain accreditation or eligibility.

 Private investments may offer the ability to “park” your hard-earned funds for the long term and receive passive monthly cash flow while watching your investment grow.
 Some also allow you the option to re-invest all, or a portion of, your distributions back into the fund.
 It’s important to do your due diligence with any private investment and gain an understanding of how it operates and its past performance.

-Maclean’s reports that the millenial generation is demanding ESG investments, citing a global survey by deVere Group that found 77% of millennials prioritising ESG investments over other investment types.10
+Maclean’s reports that the millennial generation is demanding ESG investments, citing a global survey by deVere Group that found 77% of millennials prioritize ESG investments over other investment types.10